Plug-N-Play vs. Hardwired vs. Self-powered

 The plug-n-play devices are an enclosed box, so there is no harness to connect accessory wires.
 This means that there are no options for additional types of monitoring, such as input monitoring that would allow you to track the status of additional vehicle information, like PTO, beacon lights, plow, doors, etc.

 Hardwired tracking devices require at minimum a three-wire installation of ground, power, and ignition.
 This positions the tracking device up underneath the dash/hood, and out of sight.
 Additional security just like the plug-n-play devices is featured, with the ability to create an alert that will notify you the moment the device loses power for any reason, including removal.

 Far Beyond Vehicle & Engine Data

-With a wiring harness, hardwired tracking devices come equipped with numerous additional inputs/outputs allowing it to do such things such as unlock a door, enable/disable a vehicle’s starter, remotely engage or disengage a motor, as well as monitor when a component is on or off such as a PTO or Beacon Light.
+With a wiring harness, hardwired tracking devices come equipped with numerous additional inputs/outputs, allowing them to use additional functions such as unlocking a door, enabling/disabling a vehicle’s starter, remotely engaging or disengaging a motor, as well as monitor when a component is on or off, such as a PTO or Beacon Light.